ipa-fmw/ipa_seminar/ipa_seminar_driver/README.md

 To implement the actual capability code for your ROS driver you have to only focus on the kr16_node_common.cpp file in the common/src/ directory.
 You can open the file by double clicking it in the project explorer.
 The file contains protected regions you can use for your code that will not be overwritten once you regenerate the node by the tool chain.

 Once the file is open you can now go to the kr16_node_impl class and edit the code as follows.
 Please be aware, that it is only save to edit the locations in between the user comments.
-All other edits will be overwritte by the next model generation process.
+All other edits will be overwritten by the next model generation process.
 At first we need to add the driver specific includes:

 ```
 //ROS typedefs